Venice Music Project: our story

 Our 2019-2020 supporters and members:

-We thank our generous supporters and members: Raymond Albright, Susan Amatangelo, Curtis Anderson, Bill and Julie Ashbey, Associazione Traghetto Gondole San Toma’, Mark Atkinson, Soizic Adouard, Eda and Steve Baruch, Kamran Bayegan, Gary Beberman and Laurie Frankel, Diane and Cesare Benelli, Jane and George Blunden, Eleanor and Bill Boehler, Sarah and Francesco Boscu, Marcy Brenner, Lucy Parker and Jason Brooks, Tim Brown, Cheryl and Bill Bundy, Jan Bush, Pamela and Kent Cartwright, Brian Condon, Elinor Constable, Meryl and Chris Cooper, David and Mary Cost, Polly and Ted Coxe, Thom Culcasi, Delores Delli Santi, Meredith and Eric Denker, Megumi Eda, Conrad Ekkens, Isabelle and Jim English, Annie Fenn, Stacy Ferrati, Frank Family Charitable Foundation, Isidora Freris, Julie Galdieri, Ellen Garrity, Leslie Genninger, Ian Gibson-Smith, Federico and Micaela Gigliotti, Felicity and Michael Gillette, Ann Gilmartin, June Grant, Greater Cincinnati Foundation Grant, Stacy Grenier, K. Scott Gudgeon, Gerard Holland and Dietrich Thumser, Raymond Hughes, Judy and Christopher Hurrion, Cassandra and Frederick Ilchman, Betsy and Bill Johnston, Jessica Karp, Emily Klassen, Emily and Peter Leach, David Lowe, Juliana Lowry, Geraldine Ludbrook, Candace Magner, Steve Mandel, Piero Marchesi and Irina Ivancich, Deborah Mintz, Monteverdi LLC, Damon Myers, Jane and Bob Odenweller, Nancy O’Halloran, Amy Osajima, Elizabeth and Steve Parker, Andrea Pettenello, Cecelia Pierotti, Brian Price, Jonathan and Nina Punt, Arun Rangaswamy and Phil Frost, Radha Rangaswamy, Malina Rauschenfelds, Kathleen Redd Henderson, Margaret and Derek Richardson, Bud Roach, Mara and Heather Robinson, John Rose and Philip Truckenbrod, Sally and Blair Ruble, Paula and Jan Rudinoff, Margaret and Peter Sandberg, Lorenza Savini, Sally Skidmore, John Skubel, Parish of San Zulian via Betty Ferrari and Peter Smallpeice, Martin Smith, Erika Sunnegardh, Marica Tacconi, Mary Thomas Tacconi, Cesilie Tandero, Margaret Tew Romero, Harvey Thomas, Maureen and David Thomas, Susanna and Marco Tribo’, Randy Turk, Bernard van der Hoeven, Johanna von der Decken, Gilly and Chris Wiscarson, Martha Stires Wright, John Zeiler.
+We thank our generous supporters and members: Raymond Albright, Susan Amatangelo, Curtis Anderson, John Anderson and Jonathan Dudley, Tamara Andruszkiewicz, Bill and Julie Ashbey, Associazione Traghetto Gondole San Toma’, Mark Atkinson, Soizic Adouard, Eda and Steve Baruch, Kamran Bayegan, Gary Beberman and Laurie Frankel, Diane and Cesare Benelli, Jane and George Blunden, Eleanor and Bill Boehler, Sarah and Francesco Boscu, Marcy Brenner, Tim Brown, Cheryl and Bill Bundy, Jan Bush, Pamela and Kent Cartwright, Brian Condon, Elinor Constable, Meryl and Chris Cooper, David and Mary Cost, Polly and Ted Coxe, Thom Culcasi, Bert Decneut and Minneke Stuyck, Delores Delli Santi, Meredith and Eric Denker, Megumi Eda, Conrad Ekkens, Isabelle and Jim English, Annie Fenn, Stacy Ferrati, Frank Family Charitable Foundation, Isidora Freris, Julie Galdieri, Ellen Garrity, Leslie Genninger, Ian Gibson-Smith, Federico and Micaela Gigliotti, Felicity and Michael Gillette, Ann Gilmartin, June Grant, Greater Cincinnati Foundation Grant, Stacy Grenier, K. Scott Gudgeon, Gerard Holland and Dietrich Thumser, Raymond Hughes, Judy and Christopher Hurrion, Cassandra and Frederick Ilchman, Betsy and Bill Johnston, Jessica Karp, Emily Klassen, Emily and Peter Leach, David Lowe, Juliana Lowry, Geraldine Ludbrook, Candace Magner, Steve Mandel, Piero Marchesi and Irina Ivancich, Deborah Mintz, Monteverdi LLC, Damon Myers, Jane and Bob Odenweller, Nancy O’Halloran, Amy Osajima, Susan N. Palmarin, Elizabeth and Steve Parker, Georgina Paul and Judith Unwin, Enrique Perez de Guzman, Andrea Pettenello, Cecelia Pierotti, Brian Price, Jonathan and Nina Punt, Eric Randolph, Arun Rangaswamy and Phil Frost, Radha Rangaswamy, Malina Rauschenfelds, Kathleen Redd Henderson, Margaret and Derek Richardson, Bud Roach, Mara and Heather Robinson, John Rose and Philip Truckenbrod, Erik Roth, Sally and Blair Ruble, Paula Rudinoff, Margaret and Peter Sandberg, Lorenza Savini, Eric-Jan and Karen Schmidt, Sally Skidmore, John Skubel, Parish of San Zulian via Betty Ferrari and Peter Smallpeice, Martin Smith, Erika Sunnegardh, Marica Tacconi, Mary Thomas Tacconi, Cesilie Tandero, Margaret Tew Romero, Harvey Thomas, Maureen and David Thomas, Susanna and Marco Tribo’, Randy Turk, Bernard van der Hoeven, Johanna von der Decken, Gilly and Chris Wiscarson, Martha Stires Wright, John Zeiler.

 In-kind gifts: Roger Branson, Class VB Liceo Classico Marco Polo, Gualti, Hotel American Dinesen, Immagina7376, Luca Rajna Progetti Fotografici, Luisella Romeo, Paolo Rusca, Raymond Scott, Vigna Belvedere, Alexandra Voltan, Katia Waegemans.